 At the sound of gunfire I knew we were entering a new phase of hardships.
 It was drizzling and the chill in the air could be felt to the marrow.
 My grandmother used to tell stories about how nature had a way of communicating with humans and in way foreshadowing things to come, as she sat on her rusero peeling groundnuts from their shells.
 So I looked up to the heavens and began to wonder what kind of presage the rains would bring today.
 I recalled all the stories I had listened from my grandmother while she sat on the kitchen floor trying to understand what these rains meant or could mean.
 I had ascended to the top of one of the Musasa trees that separated our neighborhoods from the rather smothering industrial city life watching a mob of angry protestors grow in numbers as they strutted through the streets.
 Decades of a one party state, coupled with economic poverty and the swelling boil of inflation had become a casus belli.
 I feared for our future, if we were to have one that is.
 The empty shelves in store counters and many queues, like millipede legs, for goods and services cast a dark cloud over our daily existence and I pondered on how long it would be before it started to storm and if, like in the times of Noah, they would be an ark to save us.

 There had been recent protest before, but this one seemed different, perhaps it had something to do with the rain.
 The mob marched towards the city chanting "ENOUGH IS ENOUGH" as an aura of defiance saturated the air.
 Some of the protestors held up an effigy of the president menacingly as they broke into their political songs which seemed to be the primum mobile for their defiance.
 Just then a squadron of police vehicles began to descend on the mob and created a road block.
 A solider jumped out of one of the military like vehicles with authority and began to casually harangue orders through his megaphone, "DISPERSE NOW" he ordered, but his words of warning fell on deaf ears like the raindrops falling onto the hardened tarred road.
 The rains seemed to be getting heavier as the mob grew louder.
 Their chants quickly turned into curses directed at the soldiers as the mob started to hurl stones and objects towards the man in uniform.
 I had been drawn to these protest since my father had been killed at one last year, I suppose in retrospect I had been looking for answers to questions I was either not allowed to ask or did not know how to ask.
-They said he had been struck by a stray bullet that had been fired into the crowd.
-My mother had been against his going to these organized protest and they'd always argue over his going but the arguments, the conversations and the pleas always ended up the same, with him going.
+They said he had been struck by a stray bullet that had been fired into the crowd by the police, and since it was culturally unacceptable for children to attend funerals I was never able to verify for myself that indeed my father had been shot and killed or he had disappeared like some known outspoken political faces.
+My mother had always been against his going to these organized protest and they'd always argue over his going but the arguments, the conversations and the pleas always ended up the same, with him going.
 Its the pleas I hated the most, I must say, because they always left my mother looking rather pathetic like the partially blind women in the city whose clothes looked like the rags my mother used on her kitchen floor and would walk up to rolled up car windows at traffic lights begging for spare change with hands that looked like they had been sculptured with play dough.
 Her nails looked like they had just crawled from a morbid abyss.
 I also loathed my father for leaving my mother that way.

 Today, as had become my habit, I had followed this mob on my way home from school, not heeding to my mother's stern warnings.
 I was curios but the chanting of the mob was just as enticing, one could easily be drawn into the singing and drum beating rhythms of these protestors.
 There was something about these protests that was like watching the rain fall on the window in my mothers kitchen, perhaps its in the hopelessness of every rain drop as it trickles down begging to be let in our house before they meet their fate against the ruthlessly unforgiving bricked window pane.